 Extremely Cheap Price

 - The wheel offers great experience in dirt-cheap price

 - The material is impressive despite having low price

 - The controls are not as precise as other racing wheels

 - The pedals are difficult to use

 Compatibility: Available in PS3/PS4/PC Or Xbox/PC | Connectivity: USB | Weight: ~2kg | Force Feedback: No | Rumble: No | Maximum rotation angle: 270 degrees | Pedals: Yes

 Hori Racing Wheel is among those products that offer great services at a low cost.
 This wheel is surprisingly good for its cost and one can barely feel that it is a hundred-bucks product.
 The wheel does not seem cheap at all, although the material is mostly plastic.
 This racing wheel is available in both the PlayStation Style and the Xbox Style while both versions support PC, although working on PC is a bit difficult and feels problematic.

 Apart from the wheel and the base, the package provides a set of two pedals.
-The pedals are satisfactory in terms of performance and they tend to slide out when fully pressed, which should be taken care of by the manufacturer.
+The pedals are satisfactory in terms of performance and they tend to slide out when fully pressed.
 Also, this wheel does not provide any force-feedback which is considered a premium feature.